Loading…

 Not to analyze it.
 Not to label chords in someone else’s symphony.
 Not to pass a theory exam.
 To write.
 To sit with an empty page and fill it with music that did not exist before you put it there.
 That is what composition is.
 That is what this school teaches.

-Most music programs teach you how to talk about music.
-They teach you to recognize a dominant seventh, to analyze a sonata form, to identify a Neapolitan sixth.
-But knowing the name of a thing and being able to create it are two entirely different skills.
-You can label every chord in a Beethoven symphony and still have no idea how to write eight bars of your own.
-This school exists because analysis is not composition — and it never was.
+Most music programs teach children to talk about music — to name a chord, label a sonata form, identify a Neapolitan sixth.
+But naming a thing and making it are two entirely different skills.
+A child can label every chord in a Beethoven symphony and still have no idea how to write eight bars of their own.
+Gradus exists to close that gap: from the first lesson, children don't just study music — they write it.

 This path was not invented.
-It was rediscovered — born from the same frustration every aspiring composer has felt: knowing theory but not being able to write.
-Having the knowledge in the head but never in the hands.
+It was rediscovered — born from a frustration many young musicians know: having the theory in their head but never in their hands.
 Gradus goes back to Fux, back to the beginning.
-Students start writing from day one.
-This program is the record of that journey — the steps, the compositions at each stage — offered to anyone willing to walk the same road.
+Children start writing from day one.
+This program is the record of that journey — the steps, the pieces written at each stage — offered to anyone willing to walk the same road.

-Here, you will write music from day one.
-In the first lesson, you will compose with two notes.
-By the end of Stage I, you will write melodies across a complete scale.
-By Stage II, you will compose counterpoint — two independent voices that sound beautiful together.
-By Stage III, you will write harmony.
+Here, your child writes music from day one.
+In the very first lesson, they compose with two notes.
+By the end of Stage I, they write melodies across a complete scale.
+By Stage II, they write counterpoint — two independent voices that sound beautiful together.
+By Stage III, harmony.
 And it keeps going — through fugue, through form, through orchestration — always writing, always composing, always learning by creating.

-This is not a program that avoids discipline.
-It is a program that understands what discipline is for.
-The Jesuits who shaped Fux's method knew that discipline is not restriction — it is formation.
+This is not a method that avoids discipline.
+It is a method that understands what discipline is for.
+The teachers who shaped Fux’s tradition knew that discipline is not restriction — it is formation.
 The constraints shape the composer, not just the composition.
-Every exercise here exists because it trains something in the ear, in the hands, in the heart — something that cannot be learned any other way.
+Every exercise here exists because it trains something in the ear, in the hands, in the musical judgment that cannot be learned any other way.

 Gradus was built for individual learners, but it was also designed to serve as a complete composition curriculum for teachers and schools.
 If you teach music — privately, at a school, or at a university — you can use Gradus as the backbone of your composition program.